-- send the ballot to the Absentee Election Manager by U.S. Mail; or - personally deliver the ballot to the Absentee Election Manager (or by a designee in the case of medical emergency voting).
+- send the ballot to the Absentee Election Manager by U.S. Mail or by commercial carrier; or - personally deliver the ballot to the Absentee Election Manager (or by a designee in the case of medical emergency voting).

 VOTING DEADLINE - An absentee ballot returned by mail must be postmarked no later than the day prior to the election.
 If hand-delivered by the voter, the ballot must be in the Absentee Election Manager's office by the close of business (but no later than 5 PM) on the day prior to the election.
-The absentee ballot must be received by the Absentee Election Manager by noon on election day if, the ballot is mailed.
+The absentee ballot must be received by the Absentee Election Manager by noon on Election Day if, the ballot is mailed.